ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 ### TON Connect UI

-TonConnect UI is a UI kit for TonConnect SDK.
-Use it to connect your app to TON wallets via TonConnect protocol.
-It allows you to integrate TonConnect to your app easier using our UI elements such as "connect wallet button", "select wallet dialog" and confirmation modals.
+TON Connect UI is a UI kit for TON Connect SDK.
+Use it to connect your app to TON wallets via TON Connect protocol.
+It allows you to integrate TON Connect to your app easier using our UI elements such as "connect wallet button", "select wallet dialog" and confirmation modals.

 ```bash
 npm i @tonconnect/ui